Azure/CanadaPubSecALZ/docs/architecture.md

 * Leverage DNS Servers on virtual machines that are managed by department's IT.

 ### Spoke Landing Zone Networks

 Following the nomenclature of [ITSG-22][itsg22], these would be the default subnets created in the spokes as part of new subscriptions.

-* Presentation (PAZ) - frontend web servers (not exposed to the internet, using RFC1918 IPs that only receive traffic via the application delivery controllers or L7 firewalls in the PAZ).
+* Presentation Zone (PAZ) - frontend web servers (not exposed to the internet, using RFC1918 IPs that only receive traffic via the application delivery controllers or L7 firewalls in the PAZ).
-* Application (RZ) - middleware application servers (only allow connections from the frontend).
+* Application Zone (RZ) - middleware application servers (only allow connections from the frontend).
-* Data (HRZ) - backend servers (only allow connections from the application RZ).
+* Data Zone (HRZ) - backend servers (only allow connections from the application RZ).
 * App Management Zone (OZ), an optional network for app management servers in the spoke.
 * All zones would allow management traffic from the Management Access Zone (OZ).

+> Automation code deploys generic network security groups (NSGs) without the above traffic flow restrictions as they are dependent on the application architecture.
+The NSG rules can be customized to control subnet-to-subnet traffic within a virtual network by customizing the automation code.
+Each subnet in the spoke virtual network has its own User Defined Route (UDR).
+This allows for scenarios in which subnets can have different routing rules.
+It is possible for a single User Defined Route to be associated with many spoke subnets by customizing the automation code.

 ---

 ## 6. Logging

 ### 6.1 Scope

 Microsoft's recommendation is [one central Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/logs/design-logs-deployment#important-considerations-for-an-access-control-strategy) that will be shared by IT, Security Analysts and Application Teams.

 The design and recommendation are based on the following requirements:

 * Collect all logs from VMs and PaaS services.
-* Central Logging for security monitoring.
+* Logging for security monitoring.
 * Limit data access based on resource permissions granted to individuals and teams.
 * Tune alerting based on environments (i.e., less alerts from non-production environments).